Dorset based award winning landscape photographer

-I'm a Dorset based landscape photographer and I have always had a keen interest in landscape photography since I first picked up a camera in my early teens.
+I'm a Dorset based landscape photographer and I have always had a keen interest in photography since I first picked up a camera in my early teens.
 I started taking it seriously in 2010 and have been hooked ever since.
 I have a great passion for Dorset's coastline and the surrounding area and I love taking seascapes and the beauty of the landscapes of Britain.
 Chasing light has become an all consuming and life changing experience for me and I can't see myself ever stopping.

-All of my shots are single exposures and I use Lee or Kase filters for my landscape work, not to be confused with a digital "filter" from the Instagram generation.
+All of my shots are single exposures and I use Kase filters for my landscape work, not to be confused with a digital "filter" from the Instagram generation.

 I hope you enjoy my work and try and visit a few of these places yourself.